What do you get when you combine two sisters, an obscure island, and a fancy eco-friendly hideaway?

 And, of course, I spent time taking plenty of photos.

 After spending 4 days at Yemaya Island Hideaway on Little Corn Island, I think it would make an incredible honeymoon destination – but is also great for a sisters/girls getaway.

 Like I mentioned earlier, my sister and I were booked on one of Yemaya's all-inclusive packages.
 The package we had is no longer available, but Yemaya offers a few different options depending on your budget.

-There are (as of late 2018) two types of rooms at Yemaya: Oceanfront Suites and Oceanfront Suites with private plunge pools.
+There are three types of rooms at Yemaya: Partial Ocean View Rooms, Oceanfront Rooms, and Premium Rooms with private plunge pools.
+(There are only a total of 16 cabanas, though, so don't worry about this feeling like a huge commercial resort.)
 For each room type, you can choose an “Essentials, “Deluxe,” or “Premium” package, with the Premium package being fully all-inclusive.

 The Premium package for a regular Oceanfront Suite runs $200 per person per night, while a suite with a plunge pool runs $250 per person per night.